kishanpatel789/kp_data_dev_site/content/posts/009_WhatIsAJWT.md

 ---

 JWTs are amazing.
-They live in your browser and silently tell websites who you are, sparing you the pain of repeatingly entering your username and password.
-And they reduce the chances of someone pretending to be you and taking over your online account.
+They live in your browser and silently tell websites who you are, sparing you the pain of repeatedly entering your username and password.
+And they reduce the chances of someone impersonating you and taking over your online account.

 Do you need help setting up an authorization system with JWT?
 You know where to [find me](https://kpdata.dev/).
 And if you're still ordering your midnight snack, order some cookies for me.